Track Customer Deposit Balances

 2. Click View next to an order that is Pending Fulfillment and needs a customer deposit recorded against it.
 You can create a test sales order if you do not have any existing orders.

 3. Click Create Deposit.
-If you do not see the Create Deposit button, you may need to edit the sales order and change the Custom Form selection to Standard Sales Order – Invoice or the custom form you chose when you created the Amount Deposited and Balance Remaining fields.
+If you do not see the Create Deposit button, you may need to edit the sales order and change the Custom Form selection to Standard Sales Order – Invoice.
+Or, select the custom form you chose when you created the Amount Deposited and Balance Remaining fields.

-4. On the Customer Deposit page, change the Payment Amount to a lower amount than the total of the sales order.
-You can set the Payment Method to cash or check for a quick test, and click Save.
+4. On the Customer Deposit page, change the Payment Amount to an amount that is less than the total of the sales order.
+Set the Payment Method to cash or check, and click Save.

 5. Return to the sales order.
-You should see the value of your deposit in the Amount Deposited field, and the value of the sales order total minus the deposit amount in the Balance Remaining field.
+You should see the deposit value in the Amount Deposited field, and the sales order total minus the deposit amount in the Balance Remaining field.

-6. Edit the sales order to change the amount of the total, and the Balance Remaining amount should change when you save the order.
+6. Edit the sales order to change the total, and the Balance Remaining should update when you save.

 To test a refund: